-This document is intended to consolidate practical guidance that is available at time of writing on how to manage business continuity during the COVID-19 pandemic.
+This document is intended to consolidate practical guidance that is available at time of writing on how to manage business continuity of the retail sector during the COVID-19 pandemic.
 It addresses risks to both workers and the public.
 It draws from many already published documents which are acknowledged in Clause 6.